 Students are responsible for reviewing their degree audits on a periodic basis to assure that transfer credits are received, and that curricular requirements are being met.
 For directions on review in gone's degree audit, please see the information in the pharmacy students Success Kit.

 Students are admitted to the BSPS program with specific class standing.
-To be advanced in class standing, each student must have completed specific course and credit hour requirements as follows:
+To be advanced in class standing, each student must have completed a specific course and credit hour requirements as follows:

 |Biochemistry||PHAR 130||Junior Standing in BSPS Program|